PTsolvers/JustRelax.jl/README.md

 ```

 As stated above, the code is parallelised with ParallelStencil.jl.
-Therefore, `JustRelax.jl` needs to set up the environment with the device architecture (CPU/GPU), default FP precission, and model dimension (2D or 3D).
-The `PS_setup` variables are `PS_Setup(device, precission, dimensions)`.
+Therefore, `JustRelax.jl` needs to set up the environment with the device architecture (CPU/GPU), default FP precision, and model dimension (2D or 3D).
+The `PS_setup` variables are `PS_Setup(device, precision, dimensions)`.

 ```julia
   model = PS_Setup(:Threads, Float64, 2)  #running on the CPU in 2D